joebew42/study-path/readme.md

   - [Sandro Mancuso @ Jax London 2014 "Crafted Design"](https://vimeo.com/128596005)
   - [Notes about IDD](http://joebew42.github.io/notes/20150712SandroMancuso_CraftedDesign.txt)
 - [Hexagonal architecture](http://alistair.cockburn.us/Hexagonal+architecture)
-- Looking at the `example application` of the week 7:
+- Looking at the `example application` of the session 7:
   - What are your considerations ?
   - Can you apply `IDD` ?
 If yes propose the changes.
 - Further topics